vishvAsa/notes/content/biology/organism/health/vyAyAmaH.md

 ### Flexibile intensity
 The idea is that you train how you feel on the day, and use your program as a guide not as an absolute.
 This meant that when you were fresh you might do more; when tired you do less.
 Aka intuitive/ agile training.
 Intuitive training isn't an excuse to slack, it's an attempt to work with the body.

+### Quickness vs power
+> There's a saying that, 'You can't fire a cannonball from a canoe" - you need a battleship....
+To increase your power you need to increase your "rate of force development" (RFD) - emphasis on the force component.
+No amount of throwing a golf-ball fast will make me throw a baseball faster, and it degrades further (if it were possible) as the weight of the implement you're throwing increases.
+To throw a baseball faster I need a 'stronger throwing arm’ and most likely a stronger upper and lower body, making sure not to negatively impact the whip, elasticity and efficient movement pattern of my arm/shoulder.
+>
+> If you to make a Jet faster, everything else the same, you need to increase the thrust.

 ### Chronic long endurence exercise
 "If you insist on doing chronic long endurance exercise when you're older swap from weight-bearing (running) to non-weight bearing exercise (swimming, cycling, rowing, etc).
 Only excepting is normal walking. ...
 Chronic running when you're older is a disaster  - injuries, joint probs, etc.."
 Exception to non-weight bearing clause: "Intense/robust exercise, HIIT, intervals, RT - it is essential to do weight-bearing exercise, but you can add non weight-bearing as well."